tiagoscastro/rocketseat-nlw-04-moveit/README.md

 ```

 ### Yarn
-After that, just open the directory where the repository was cloned and install the dependencies with:
+After that, just open the directory where the repository was cloned, install the dependencies and run the application with:
 ```
 yarn
 yarn dev
 ```

-## License
-MIT